Data-backed planning intelligence · 3,780,000+ decisions analysed across England

 Nearby councils ward breakdowns

-Methodology: Covers 13,123 planning decisions in Wakefield, January 2020 to present.
+Methodology: Covers 13,353 planning decisions in Wakefield, January 2020 to August 2026.
 Approval rate = approved / (approved + refused).
 Pending, withdrawn and invalid excluded.
 Ward boundaries reflect current electoral divisions.
 Data from Wakefield Council's public planning portal.
 Full methodology →

 Check planning approval patterns in Wakefield — Free